BKTB888/patterns/src/idioms/temporary-mutability.md

 ## Description

-Often it is necessary to prepare and process some data, but after that data are only inspected and never modified.
+Often it is necessary to prepare and process some data, but after that the data is only inspected and never modified.
 The intention can be made explicit by redefining the mutable variable as immutable.